Glee docuseries to explore behind-the-scenes contoversies

 Authorities presumed Rivera had gone swimming in the lake, and believed she may have drowned, given her life jacket was still on board.

-After days of searching, Rivera’s body was eventually located, with authorities concluding that the actress drowned.
+After days of searching, Rivera’s body was eventually located, with authorities concluding that she drowned.

 To add to speculation of a ‘curse’, Rivera’s body was found on July 13, 2020 – the seventh anniversary of Monteith’s death.